 Supported by an elope, Inc. StBaldrick’s Foundation Scholar Award, NIH/NCI (K08CA193982), Alex’s Lemonade Foundation Young Investigator Award and Department of Defense Career Development Award (W81XWH-14–0414) (JML).
 The Morgan Adams Foundation (NF and JML) and NIH/NCI R01CA150925 and RO1CA190170 (AT).
 Shared resources Cancer Center Support Grant (P30CA046934) (Flow Cytometry, Molecular Pathology, and Functional Genomics).

 Human subjects: Primary patient samples were obtained from Children's Hospital Colorado and collected in accordance with local and Federal human research protection guidelines and institutional review board regulations (COMIRB 95-500).
 Informed consent was obtained for all specimens collected.

-- Richard J Gilbertson, Reviewing Editor, Cambridge Cancer Center, CRUK Cambridge Institute, United Kingdom
+- Richard J Gilbertson, Cambridge Cancer Center, CRUK Cambridge Institute, United Kingdom

 - Received: July 14, 2016